Characteristics of Effective LearningCharacteristics of Effective Learning: classroom practice and examples for teachers

 Interconnected cycle diagram: The Three Characteristics of Effective Learning System

-Professional development helps teachers recognise different learner traits.
-Observational training helps them see why learners disengage.
-Significant behaviour can reveal a learner's need to explore (Fisher, 2024).
-Teachers can redirect exploration instead of stopping it.
+Professional development helps teachers spot different learner traits.
+Training in observation also helps them see why learners may lose interest.
+Important behaviour can show that a learner needs movement, exploration or a clearer challenge.
+Teachers can then guide exploration instead of stopping it.

 Assessing Learning Characteristics Effectively